 It instantly links posts to a group of others about the same topic and quickly updates a group of likeminded users in real-time.
 A simple and fitting hashtag can even separate you from competitors, drive brand recognition, and positively impact customer loyalty.

-Twitter originally created Hashtags, and it served as a way to categorize messages, conversations and events.
+Twitter originally created Hashtags, and it served as a way to categorize messages, conversations, and events.
 Now, it has turned into something much more valuable.
 It’s being used to mark keywords in a Tweet and as a way to discover conversations.
 It has become a method of tagging and live searching for users and potential customers.
 It’s also giving an instant brand or product reviews for potential prospects.

 So now that you know what a hashtag is, it’s time for you to know the basics and the best practices of using hashtags.

 Hashtags can be placed anywhere in a post, but be sure that you keep it short and simple.
 Make it a unique and detailed hashtag that will stick to the reader’s mind.
 Try to capitalize so that it’s easy to read. (#SCO #GetFoundOnline) Be sure to use a keyword or phrase to categorize posts that will easily show up in any platform’s search box.
-This is also a way to keep up with live trending topics and conversations on Twitter, most popular pictures on Instagram and most popular posts on Facebook.
+This is also a way to keep up with live trending topics and conversations on Twitter, the most popular pictures on Instagram, and the most popular posts on Facebook.

 On Twitter, you will see a box of several top trending hashtags you can join into.
-It instantly gives you access to posts from a group of users about the same topic in real time.
+It instantly gives you access to posts from a group of users about the same topic in real-time.
 This is also a way to grow followers and re-tweet relevant posts that may entertain your current followers.

 Here’s a step-by-step guide:

-There are thousands of new hashtags created every day, so it’s always good to double check if its already been used or if it’s a trending topic you’d like to be included in.
+There are thousands of new hashtags created every day, so it’s always good to double-check if its already been used or if it’s a trending topic you’d like to be included in.